Culture of Cornwall: Music

-Cornwall has a rich and vibrant folk music tradition which has survived into the present.
+Cornwall's rich and vibrant folk music tradition still survives.

 Cornish players are regular participants in inter-Celtic festivals, and Cornwall itself has several lively inter-Celtic festivals such as Perranporth's folk festival, Lowender Peran.

 Cornish Celtic music is a relatively large phenomenon given the size of the region.
 A recent tally found over 100 bands playing mostly or entirely Cornish folk music.
 Traditional dancing (Cornish dance) is associated with the music.
 These dance events are either Troyls (a dance night more similar to a ceilidh) or Nozow looan (a dance night more similar to a Breton Fest Noz).

 Aphex Twin is a Cornish-based electronic music artist, though he was born of Welsh parents in Ireland.
 Many other pop musicians are based in Cornwall but many of them originate elsewhere.

 Lanner and District Silver Band is a Cornish Brass band based in Lanner, Cornwall, United Kingdom, and well known for its concerts.
 There are many other brass and silver bands in Cornwall, particularly in the former mining areas: Camborne Town Band is a notable example.

 Recently some bands, such as Hanterhir, have fused classical Cornish folk music with other genres like rock music.